OPERA PROGRAMS BERLIN

 ZENAIDA DES AUBRIS

-(International Cultural Events, Hangzhou Grand Theater, Palau de les Arts, Neue Stimmen Competition, Lyric Opera of Chicago, San Francisco Opera, Classical Singer Convention Lecturer, Estonian Academy of Music & Theater, Trentino Music Festival, Lotte Lehmann Academy)
+(International Cultural Events, Hangzhou Grand Theater, Palau de les Arts, Neue Stimmen Competition, Lyric Opera of Chicago, San Francisco Opera, Classical Singer Convention Lecturer)

 REBECCA GREENSTEIN